JJB8223/ShakeAndPour/docs/DesignDoc.md

 Lastly, the message component serves primarily for debugging during development, functioning akin to a console log.
 While it can be easily re-enabled for development purposes, it is disabled in the live version of Shake and Pour.

-> _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
-> of the design that you are describing.  (**For example**, in a shopping experience application you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.)
-> As these can span multiple tiers, be sure to include an relevant HTTP requests from the client-side to the server-side
-> to help illustrate the end-to-end flow._

 #### The Login Functionality Sequence Diagram
 ![Login Sequence Diagram](Login-Seqence-Diagram.png)